Free FEDEX 2-Day Shipping Orders $100+

 When do puppies open their eyes?

 After the birth of a newly born puppy, it can take about two weeks before they start to open their eyes.
-The first week after a puppy is born, they are entirely blind.
+The first week after a puppy is born, they are entirely blind and deaf.

-The eyes of a puppy are entirely open around the second week.
-During this time, it is essential that you carefully observe your puppy and make sure that he stays safe from any dangerous objects or hazards that could harm him.
+A puppy's eyes will start opening around the second week.
+During this time, it is essential that you carefully observe your puppy and make sure that they stay safe from any dangerous objects or hazards that could harm them.

 When do puppies start walking?

-The average puppy begins his first steps to walking at around the third week.
-You may notice that he begins to explore and crawl by the end of the second-third week after a puppy is born.
+The average puppy begins their first steps to walking at around the third week.
+You may notice that they begin to explore and crawl by the end of the second to third week after they are born.

 When should I start socializing my puppy?

 A lot of fur parents often wonder, “When should I start to socialize my puppy?”
-There are many different expert views on this, but we know that a puppy is at the peak of the learning process when they are at about their 3 months initial period.
+There are many different expert views on this, but we know that a puppy is at the peak of the learning process when they are at about their 3-month initial period.

 It is during this time that it is best to ease in socialization for your pup towards humans and other pets.
 When a puppy is isolated, they often grow into anxious habits, especially when meeting new people, other pets, or even children.

-You will want to gradually teach your puppy to be comfortable around social situations to avoid aggressive behaviors, social anxiety, and other obstacles that might affect his social growth as he ages.
+You will want to gradually teach your puppy to be comfortable around social situations to avoid aggressive behaviors, social anxiety, and other obstacles that might affect their social growth as they age.

 Does neutering affect the growth of a dog?